Any file that lives in Keeper can also be made visible in the Client Portal.

 If your client has any files that you haven't explicitly asked for, they can just drag and drop them into the files upload inbox!

-Once they upload a file, you'll see it in your Client Uploads Inbox report in the Questions from Client section of your close.
+Once they upload a file, you'll see it in your Client uploads tile at the top of the close page.

 If you are subscribed to a client's Client Portal Digest notifications, you will receive an email as soon as your client uploads a file in the portal.